-On a Saturday morning in November, 50 citizens from all over the Netherlands came to the Designlab at the University of Twente to discuss the future of nanotechnology in healthcare.
+On a Saturday morning in November, 50 citizens invited from all over the Netherlands came to the Designlab at the University of Twente to discuss the future of nanotechnology in healthcare.
 They were eager to give their views on how a desirable healthcare system using nanotechnologies can look like in the future.
 How will it be to live with a nanochip implanted in your body that continuously measures blood values and can detect anomalies?
 Can home health tests replace the general practitioner, and will this be an improvement of the current system?

 A similar citizen consultation event was organized in the Czech Republic about food, and in Spain about energy.
 The aim of the consultation is to detect values and concerns of citizens regarding the development and implementation of nanotechnology in healthcare.
 In smaller groups, participants reflected upon different future scenarios of nanotechnology, to design their ideal technology, and to formulate specific messages for relevant stakeholders.